Mapping the Intellectual Landscape of Digital Social Networks: A Bibliometric and Citation Network Analysis

+In the context of modern digital networks, this classic micro-macro linkage has been fundamentally disrupted and accelerated by algorithmic mediation.
+The scalability of digital platforms amplifies bottom-up dynamics to an unprecedented degree.
+Individual micro-behaviors—such as liking, sharing, or utilizing a hashtag—can aggregate instantly into macro-level global movements.
+For instance, the rapid adoption of the \#MeToo hashtag transformed isolated personal narratives into a coordinated, decentralized macro-structure \cite{manikonda_metoo_2018}.
+Similarly, the micro-level decision to retweet controversial content aggregates to fuel massive misinformation cascades \cite{vosoughi_spread_2018}.

+Simultaneously, the top-down forces in Coleman’s model are now predominantly governed by proprietary platform algorithms.
+Algorithms dictate the ``Macro-conditions'' by curating news feeds, shaping visibility, and enforcing personalization \cite{tomlein_audit_2021}.
+When algorithms continuously recommend content that aligns with a user's micro-level preferences, they artificially enforce homophily \cite{pariser_filter_2011}.
+This generates a vicious cycle: algorithmic curation (macro) restricts individual exposure to diverse views (micro), prompting users to engage only with polarized content (micro), which the algorithm then scales into impenetrable, society-wide echo chambers (macro) \cite{bakshy_exposure_2015, lazer_science_2018}.

-The study of micro-macro linkages in digital networks necessitates a multidisciplinary approach, combining insights from sociology, computer science, and behavioral economics.
-It also calls for the development of new methodologies to analyze the complex interplay between individual behaviors, algorithmic systems, and emergent network structures.
+Understanding this digitally mediated micro-macro loop is paramount.
+It necessitates a multidisciplinary approach—combining sociology, computer science, and behavioral economics—to develop theoretical frameworks capable of untangling how algorithmic systems hijack traditional human network behaviors \cite{chowdhury_understanding_2023}.